 SAF was applied to emissions and were averaged according to period of operation to a daily estimate.
-See section 2.2.1.1
+See section 2.2.1.1 a.
+State Highway Administration (SHA) and Local Government (LG) Traffic Paint Use

 Traffic Paint Sample Calculation (Harford County)